 Many other leading Japanese authors say something similar when asked about influential books or authors.
-The multi-award winning author Shusuke Michio, for instance admits that is No Longer Human was the first novel he read after his “bookworm girlfriend” in high school gave him a copy changing the course of his life.
+The multi award-winning author Shusuke Michio, for instance admits that No Longer Human was the first novel he read after his “bookworm girlfriend” in high school gave him a copy changing the course of his life.
 Up until that point he had been more interested in music and being in a band than books.

 Dazai is an author who seems to fascinate many of Japan’s commercially successful and brilliantly creative male contemporary writers.
 They seem to find echoes of themselves in him and this novel in particular about a reclusive young man who feels “disqualified from being human” but finds solace in literature.

 Ryu Murakami, author of Tokyo Decadence and Coin Locker Babies, who is from an older generation than Michio and Nakamura, is another example of a high profile award-winning author who has been influenced by Dazai.

 Reviewers have described him as: “Dazai’s true spiritual heir: a worldly, unshockable writer whose natural milieu lurks in the degeneracy of the world around him”, a moniker that he would no doubt be delighted by.